The Joint Protective Stabilization Appliance

 SUMMARY

 COMMON STABILIZATION APPLIANCES, made by most TMJ dentists, contact the teeth more evenly than simple nightguards, which helps relax the jaw muscles, but they are still not designed to protect the TMJs.
 Instead, their contours reproduce those of a natural bite at an increased height, with canine guidance in front and relatively flat contacts in back.
-The increased stability can reduce muscle tonus, and the height can stretch the jaw closing muscles, but their main orthopedic effect is propping the jaw open.
-If the symptoms are due to overclosure of the jaw, (usually from old dentures or severely worn down teeth), this orthopedic "lift" can provide significant relief.
-However the vast majority of TMJ disorders are not due to overclosure.
+The increased stability can reduce muscle tonus, and the height can stretch the jaw closing muscles; but their main orthopedic effect is just propping the jaw open.
+If the symptoms are due to overclosure of the jaw, (usually from old dentures or severely worn down teeth), this orthopedic "lift" (propping the jaw open) can provide significant relief.
+However few TMJ disorders are due to loss of teeth height from overclosure or wear.

-OUR JOINT PROTECTIVE STABILIZATION APPLIANCES protect damaged TMJs by means of anti‐retrusive ramps, which prevent the back ends of the mandible (the condyles) from striking the chronically bruised retrodiskal (behind the disk) tissues located between the condyle and the front of the ear.
+OUR JOINT PROTECTIVE STABILIZATION APPLIANCES - have a bite surface that has been orthopedically sculpted to prevent the condyle from accessing the bruised retrodiskal tissues of the damaged TMJ.
 These retrodiskal tissues are very vascular, because they were designed to supply circulation to the metabolically active TMJs.
 When first dragged into the joint space by dislocation of the disk, they acquire all the characteristics of a chronic bruise - with blood leaking out of vessels, swelling, heat, and pain.
-A joint protective appliance protects that area by preventing the condyles from accessing it through the use of anti-retrusive ramps.
+Joint protective appliances protect the bruised retrodiskal area during their nightly workout by means of anti-retrusive ramps, like the one shown below.

 DSC_4547.jpeg

-The photo below shows an anti-retrusive ramp just beginning to engage the front teeth as the patient closes into the appliance.
+Anti‐retrusive ramps are usually located just behind the upper front teeth, where they engage the lower front teeth when the jaw closes far enough, as seen in the illustrations and the photo below, which show an anti-retrusive ramp just beginning to engage the front teeth as the patient closes into the appliance.
 Further closing will slide the mandible forward away from the inflamed TMJ.

 _DSC2762.jpg

 PIVOTING can be added to the appliance over the last molar on the side of the inflamed TMJ to provide quick temporary relief.
 The pivot is a little high spot that should hit slightly before all the other teeth and thereby distract the inflamed joint.
 The relief of pain from biting on the pivot should be immediate, but pivoting is only a short-term measure, because the pivot will wear down quickly or traumatize the supporting teeth.
-After a week, if the pivot is still high, it should be removed.

 CONVERTING TO A LONG-TERM USE APPLIANCE – After the damaged TMJ has not been inflamed for at least two months, it should be fully healed and no longer needing mechanical protection.
-At that point, your joint protective appliance can be converted into an appliance that treats your jaw muscles while repurposing the nightly clenching and grinding to optimize your slow adult facial growth pattern in a manner that moves you away from the strain taht caused the problem in order to prevent your symptoms from returning.
-Flat bite plate appliances allow the mandible a full range of motion, which promotes muscle health.
-Front flat bite plate appliances can gradually and steadily reduce restrictive overbites.
-Full arch flat bite plate appliances are preferred in the few people who have little or no overbite.
-The conversion to a flat plate appliance can be made using our in-house lab for $350.
-Also, at that stage, various orthopedic features can be added to promote horizontal facial growth in a manner that reduces resistance to airway flow or to eliminate various growth restrictions.
-In people with narrow palates, the joint protective stabilization appliance can be converted into a palate expansion appliance.
-Wires and springs can be added to straighten individual teeth.
-Later any of these appliances can be easily adjusted to fit around new dental work or implants if necessary.
+At that point, your joint protective appliance can be converted into an appliance that treats your jaw muscles while repurposing the nightly clenching and grinding to optimize your slow adult facial growth pattern in a manner that moves you away from the strain that caused the problem and thereby prevent your symptoms from returning.
+The orthopedics that you need depend on your facial growth pattern and the state of your teeth.
+The jaw muscles are generally stretched and/or provided a therapeutic exercise template to use for bruxism.
+In addition, various orthopedic features can be added to promote horizontal facial growth in a manner that reduces resistance to airway flow or eliminates growth restrictions.